- Rail Trail

 Nearby Attractions

-- This trail follows the Puffing Billy steam railway through the Dandenong Ranges from Clematis/Emerald to Gembrook
+• This trail runs through the Dandenong Ranges from Clematis to Gembrook

-- Whilst only 15km long, this trail offers a full range of experiences for users – hills, forests, farms, rural villages, picnic facilities, heritage railway.
+• While only 15km, it offers a full range of experiences – hills, forests, farms, rural villages, picnic areas and the heritage railway

 Section Guides